kstenschke/doShell/README.md

 doShell
 =======

-Browser UI and terminal automation for Linux and Mac OS
+Headful browser and terminal automation for Linux and Mac OS

 ## Table of Contents